victorhalla/hasf/README.md

 The hive needs to be portable, allowing easy handling and transportation when necessary.

 ## Easy to Operate
-Because it is modular and threadable, you can mix modules, increase the number of honey chamber, etc. Another positive point is the ease of collecting honey due to the fact that the jars have a pattern
+Because it is modular and plugable, you can mix modules, increase the number of honey chamber, etc. Another positive point is the ease of collecting honey due to the fact that the jars have a pattern
 Based on some studies found on the Internet and used in Malaysia, Australia and Brazil, I developed a honeycomb that has a hexagonal structure with a diameter of 1.6 cm and height of 1.6 cm to standardize the construction of honey pots thus facilitating the its extraction.
 This structure can be created in plastic or using beeswax with silicone mold.
 The idea is to test with Jataí bees, but it can be used with other bees and you may need to change the dimensions.
 The current size was based on the following document [Efeito da padronização da altura de melgueiras para abelha Jataí](http://apacame.org.br/site/revista/mensagem-doce-n-145-marco-de-2018/artigo-5/?fbclid=IwAR1WRlwDaLafMQsi6imAG6ThI1SdjlGxfZeDl4RUsPbpFZx_EBIDRmaJwyM)